 (2) In any proceeding an arbitrator may refuse to permit an employer or an insurer to be represented by a legal practitioner or registered agent if a party who is a worker is not represented by a legal practitioner or registered agent.

-(3) A person who has been struck off the roll of practitioners of the Supreme Court cannot represent a party.
+(3) A prohibited person cannot represent a party.

+(4A) In subsection (3) —

+prohibited person has the meaning given in the Legal Profession Act 2008 section 18(1) except that it does not include a person whose name has been removed from an Australian roll (as defined in section 3 of that Act) at the person’s own request.

 (4) An arbitrator may refuse to permit a party to be represented by an agent if of the opinion that the agent does not have sufficient authority to make binding decisions on behalf of the party.

-(5) The regulations or the DRD Rules may prevent specified persons, or persons of a specified class, from representing a party.
+(5) The regulations or the arbitration rules may prevent specified persons, or persons of a specified class, from representing a party.

 [Section 195 inserted by No. 42 of 2004 s.
-130.]
+130; amended by No. 31 of 2011 s.
+50 and 76.]

-196. Arbitrator may appoint guardian
+196. Litigation guardian

-If a child is a party or potential party to a proceeding or proposed proceeding, an arbitrator may appoint a litigation guardian in accordance with the DRD Rules to conduct the proceeding on the child’s behalf.
+(1) The arbitration rules may provide that, if a child is a party or potential party to a proceeding or proposed proceeding, an arbitrator may appoint a litigation guardian to act on the child’s behalf.

+(2) The arbitration rules may provide that, if a party to a dispute is under a legal disability (otherwise than because of being a child), an arbitrator may adjourn or defer the proceeding or proposed proceeding until a litigation guardian is appointed to act on the party’s behalf, whether under the Guardianship and Administration Act 1990 or otherwise.

-[Section 196 inserted by No. 42 of 2004 s.
-130.]
+[Section 196 inserted by No. 31 of 2011 s.
+51.]

 197. Interpreters and assistants